kghose/lekha.nvim/README.md

 nmap <Tab> :LekhaGotoChapter<Space>
 ```

-Now by hitting Tab twice in normal mode you can access the go to chapter command.
+Now by hitting Tab twice in normal mode you can access the go to chapter command
+and see and navigate through a list of chapters.

 ## Use in statusline